martijnsark/TicTacToe_in_Python/README.md

-## how to actiovate/use .py files:
+## How to actiovate/use .py files:

 Download these files from this project.
 - tictactoe.py